(category)Charts & Analysis

 Hence, we compare the Total return with that of the CNX500 (the index of the top 500 companies by market cap) over the same period to see how investing in the IPO did versus just buying and holding the index.
 The chart is interactive and allows scrolling and sorting through the top 30.

-2. Eight of the 30 have delivered negative returns, with Reliance Power being the most high-profile and the largest at the time.
+- 12 of the 40 have delivered negative returns, with Reliance Power being the most high-profile and the largest at the time.

-4. Zomato is the only top 10 IPO that has delivered meaningful excess returns.
-The other big winners out of the top 30 are Hindustan Aeronautics, Indian Railway Finance Corp, Sona BLW Precision Forgings, and ICICI Lombard.
+- Zomato is the only top 10 IPO that has delivered meaningful excess returns.
+The other big winners out of the top 40 are TCS, Hindustan Aeronautics, Indian Railway Finance Corp, Indigo, Bharti Hexacom and Bajaj Housing.

 Overall, mega-IPOs don’t seem to offer lucrative returns.